htejera/magazine-gozer/README.md

 # “Magazine” HTML template for Gozer
 [Free CSS](https://www.free-css.com/free-css-templates/page215/magazine) “Magazine” template, adapted for the [Gozer](https://github.com/dannyvankooten/gozer) static generator.

 This template is a basic version of the original.
-Pagination or support for tags is not included.
+Pagination and support for tags is not included.

 Live preview: [https://magazine-gozer.surge.sh](https://magazine-gozer.surge.sh)